brikis98/yevgeniy-brikman-homepage/_posts/2009-07-12-crossfit-strengthpower-hybrid.md

 1. Snatch (1rm): +30lbs

-I also set PR's on *every* metcon workout that was a repeat, including Fran, Barbara, 800m run, 1 mile run, 5k run, Tabata Something Else, Elizabeth, Helen, FGB, Murph, Michael, Cindy and many others.
+I also set PR's on *every* metcon workout that was a repeat, including Fran, Barbara, 800m run, 1-mile run, 5k run, Tabata Something Else, Elizabeth, Helen, FGB, Murph, Michael, Cindy and many others.
 Overall, I'm pretty happy with the results.
 If I can keep this up, I'll hopefully be checking off many of my [2009 goals](https://www.ybrikman.com/writing/2009/04/17/my-2009-goals/)